Sauerkraut too Salty? Yes, You Can Fix It (Here’s How)

 Ever taken your first bite of homemade sauerkraut only to pucker from the salt?
-You’re not alone.
-A salty kraut is one of the most common beginner mistakes — but it’s also one of the easiest to fix.
+You are not alone.

 The Quick Answer